Grubba27/ultra-secret-docs/src/pages/en/getting-started/introduction.md

 ### RPCs

 MeteorJS can use RPCs (Remote Procedure Calls) to communicate with the server.
 It is a way to call a function on the server from the client.
 It is a very common way to communicate with the server, but MeteorJS has some nice features that make it really simple to use RPCs.

 On the docs you can see them being referred as Meteor Methods.

+### Publications

+MeteorJS can use Publications to communicate with the server.
+It is a way to send data from the server to the client.
+The idiomatic way of doing this is by calling your mongo collection and using the `.find()` method.
+MeteorJS has some nice features that make it really simple to use Publications.

+On the docs you can see them being referred as Meteor Publications.

+You can think of them like having a Subscription to a collection on the client. whenever the data changes on the server it will be updated on the client.